 FOR IMMEDIATE RELEASE Feb.
 4, 2014

-The FBI, the IRS, the West Virginia State Police and the West Virginia Insurance Commission conducted the investigations.
+The investigation was conducted by the Internal Revenue Service with assistance from the Federal Bureau of Investigation.
 Assistant United States Attorney Thomas Ryan is in charge of the prosecutions.